Before the War and After the Union

 About the Editor

-Susanna Ashton is a full Professor and Chair of the Department of English at Clemson University.
-Among other awards, she has been a Fulbright scholar in Ireland; a faculty fellow at Yale University’s Gilder Lehrman Center for the Study of Slavery, Resistance and Abolition; a Mark Twain Fellow for the Mark Twain Society; and held archival fellowships at Emory University and the Houghton Library of Harvard University.
+Susanna Ashton is a full Professor in the Department of English at Clemson University.
+Among other awards, she has been a Fulbright scholar in Ireland; a faculty fellow at Yale University’s Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition; a Mark Twain Fellow for the Mark Twain Society; and held archival fellowships at Emory University and the Houghton Library of Harvard University.
+For 2021–2022 she is the W. E. B. Du Bois Fellow at the Hutchins Center for African And African American Research at Harvard University.
 She has published work on the topic of life writing written by enslaved people as well as works on book history, authorship, libraries, copyright, and the author Charles W. Chesnutt.
 In 2018 one of her books won an award for the best scholarly work on Chesnutt by the Charles W. Chesnutt Society.
 She is currently at work on a biography of John Andrew Jackson.